lansalot/FreeRTK/tractor.md

 # Connecting your tractor

-Every tractor is different I'm afraid.
+Every tractor is different I'm afraid and we've just not had access to test them all.
+As we get more tho, we'll update this list, so check back now and again, or check the [Facebook](https://fb.me/freertk) page!

-But in short, you're looking for settings that mention:
+But in short, you're looking for settings somewhere in the menus that mention:

+- NTRIP or RTK (**not** RTX, that's different)
 - IP address or hostname (this will be 2.23.52.207 for rtk2go)
 - port (this will be 2101)
 - username (preferably uour email address)